Why You Won’t Need a Wood Burning Stove in a Passivhaus - Even in a Power Cut

 What do the results reveal?

-The living rooms in each of the three homes started with a temperature of 22°C. When the heating was cut, the old home (represented by the blue line) becomes unpleasantly cold and uninhabitable within hours, despite having double glazing.
+The living rooms in each home started with a temperature of 22°C. When the heating was cut, the old home – despite having double glazing – gets unpleasantly cold within hours.
 After a few days, there's a risk of water pipes freezing as internal temperatures plummet to 0°C.

-The home built to Germany’s low-energy building standard, EnEV (the orange line), takes just one to two days to drop below a cold, uninhabitable 15°C.
+The newer home, constructed to meet Germany’s low-energy building standard (EnEV), takes just one to two days to drop below a cold, uninhabitable 15°C.

-In stark contrast, the temperature inside the Passivhaus (green line) remains almost within a comfortable range.
+In stark contrast, the temperature inside the Passivhaus remains almost within a comfortable range.
 Only after more than a week does it get colder than 18°C.

 The power cut study